Design is the intermediary

 Experience & Focus

-In my first career, I taught high school French and was repeatedly volunteered to work on professional development committees as a "teacher's teacher."
+In my first career, I taught high school French and was repeatedly volunteered for instructional coaching and curriculum alignment committees.
+Working as a "teacher's teacher" amplified the warm fuzzy feeling of making an impact - and I was hooked!

-If you're interested in creating (educational) content, I would love tell you more about what works, or point you toward more recent work samples that I can't make generic - let's connect on Linkedin !
+If you're interested in creating (educational) content, let's connect on Linkedin.
+I would love tell you more about what works, or point you toward more recent work samples.